-A crisis has beset our nation’s capitol, in the form of an out of control drug problem.
-I am not here referring to the very serious problem of illegal substance abuse in our nation’s capitol, but to the war being waged against our nation’s pharmaceutical industry.
-The most recent offensive in D.C’s “war on drugs” comes in the form of the “Greater Access to Affordable Pharmaceuticals Act”, commonly known as Schumer-McCain, in reference to the honorable gentlemen from New York and Arizona, the legislation’s chief senatorial sponsors.
+A crisis has beset our nation’s capita in the form of an out of control drug problem.
+I am not here referring to the very serious problem of illegal substance abuse in our nation’s capital but to the war being waged against our nation’s pharmaceutical industry.
+The most recent offensive in D.C’s “war on drugs” comes in the form of the “Greater Access to Affordable Pharmaceuticals Act,” commonly known as Schumer-McCain, in reference to the honorable gentlemen from New York and Arizona, the legislation’s chief senatorial sponsors.

 Without going into the highly detailed provisions of the legislation, its most significant effect will be to allow generic drug makers to begin the manufacture of previously patented drugs sooner.
 The bill would accomplish this by reducing the shelf life of patent protections on certain drugs.
 Two serious deficiencies mark this legislation, however, and these deficiencies contain within them the potential to do long-term harm to the development of the innovative medicines necessary for sustaining public health.

 First, this legislation does not take into account the onerous and interminable regulatory process currently imposed on drug makers seeking to bring new products to market.
 According to most estimates, the average time for FDA approval for a new drug runs somewhere in the neighborhood of 8 to 12 years.
 As a result, the regulatory approval process constitutes approximately half the effective lifetime of patent protections, which are in force for 20 years.